uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 ## Clip the Aerial Imagery

-We can repeat the same process as above to clip the Aerial Imagery, however due to the nature of the image from NearMaps, we need to convert it to a tif file before we can clip it.
+We can repeat the same process as above to clip the Aerial Imagery, however due to the nature of the image from NearMaps, we need to first convert it to a GeoTIFF file format before we can clip it:

-`Right Click the image layer > Export > Save as...` Ensure the Format is GeoTIFF
+* `Right Click the image layer > Export > Save as...`
+* Ensure the Format is GeoTIFF
-Click '...' next to File name and name your layer "St_Lucia_Aerial"
+* Click '...' next to File name and name your layer "St_Lucia_Aerial"

+Now, clip the converted aerial imagery:

+* Go to `Raster > Extraction > Clip Raster by Mask Layer`
+* Make sure St_Lucia_Aerial is selected in the Input layer
+* Set the Mask Layer to "UQ_Boundary"
+* Scroll down to "Clipped (mask)" and click "..." next to [Create Temporary Layer]", then "Save to file", and save it as **St_Lucia_Aerial_clipped** to your project folder.

+We can now clean up our project by removing the original and intermediate layers we won't need.

 ## Change the symbology